 A WWI Centennial Exhibition

-As the 100th anniversary of the United States’ entry into World War I approaches, the Red Mill Museum Village will examine ways in which the war affected the lives of those at home in New Jersey.
-A special exhibit will open to the public this spring, and the Museum needs your help in gathering artifacts.
+As the 100th anniversary of the United States’ entry into World War I approaches, the Museum will be presenting a special exhibit opening this spring.
+We are joining others in the state to commemorate the war by emphasizing effects on people’s lives at home in New Jersey, through our exhibit and related programs.

-Museum members are invited to our exhibit opening on Thursday, April 6th - details coming soon!
+Museum members are invited to our exhibit opening on Thursday, April 6th from 6:00-8:00pm.

 |Non-Profit Status/Mission Statement|